CTuning foundation: History

 and prepare reproducible research methodology for ACM and IEEE conferences.

 In 2020, cTuning Foundation joined MLCommons as a founding member to accelerate innovation in ML.

+In 2023, cTuning Foundation joined the new initiative by the Autonomous Vehicle Computing Consortium and MLCommons to develop an automotive industry standard machine learning benchmark suite.

+Since 2024, cTuning Foundation supports the MLCommons Croissant Metadata Format to help standardize ML Datasets.

 Funding

 Current funding comes from the European Union research and development funding programme, Microsoft, and other organizations.